 Dogs and cats should be hourglass shaped with a clear taper at their waist.
-Overweight animals do not have this taper and appear more oval or egg shaped.
+Overweight animals do not have this taper and appear more oval or egg-shaped.

 In a pet of a healthy weight, you should be able to feel, but not see, their ribs.
 Visible ribs are indicative of an underweight animal.
-If you place your hands on either side of your pet’s chest and cannot feel their ribs then they are very likely to be overweight.
+If you place your hands on either side of your pet’s chest and cannot feel their ribs when they are very likely to be overweight.

 Animals do not usually reach major levels of obesity until they are at least 7 years old, but when they do they have noticeably large amounts of hip and neck fat, and a very large and round abdomen.

 Veterinarians are also able to determine your pets’ Body Fat Index by taking a number of different measurements, and then will be able to advise you if it is within healthy parameters.